xflynx25/arduino-lmic-EU433support/doc/HOWTO-Manually-Configure.md

 - `bool queryUsingTcxo(void)` shall return `true` if the module uses a TCXO; `false` otherwise.

 - `TxPowerPolicy_t getTxPowerPolicy(TxPowerPolicy_t policy, int8_t requestedPower, uint32_t frequency)` allows you to override the LMIC's selection of transmit power.
 If not provided, the default method forces the LMIC to use PA_BOOST mode.
 (We chose to do this because we found empirically that the Hope RF module doesn't support RFO, and because legacy LMIC code never used anything except PA_BOOST mode.)

+- `queryBusyPin(void)` shall return the host controller pin that is wired to the busy pin of a SX126x family transceiver.
+This is mandatory for all SX126x transceivers because their communications with the host controller is different than the SX127x family.

+- `queryUsingDcdc(void)` shall return true when a SX126x transceiver is wired to use the DC-DC buck converter for voltage regulation.
+The default (linear regulator LDO) will work in all cases, however where the DC-DC regulator is physically and used in software, improved power consumption is achieved.

+- `queryUsingDIO2AsRfSwitch(void)` shall return true when a transceiver is physically configured to switch an external antenna with DIO2.
+When this configuration is physically enabled and selected in software, the host will allow the radio to control the RfSwitch, generally resulting in better control timing.

+- `queryUsingDIO3AsTCXOSwitch(void)` shall return true when a SX126x transceiver is physically configured with DIO3 driving an external temperature controlled crystal oscillator (TXCO).

 Caution: the LMIC has no way of knowing whether the mode you return makes sense.
 Use of 20 dBm mode without limiting duty cycle can over-stress your module.
 The LMIC currently does not have any code to duty-cycle US transmissions at 20 dBm.
 If properly limiting transmissions to 400 milliseconds, a 1% duty-cycle means at most one message every 40 seconds.
 This shouldn't be a problem in practice, but buggy upper level software still might do things more rapidly.